mcradcliffe2490/mcradcliffe2490/README.md

 ## Background Info

 I am currently a junior studying to obtain my BS in Computer Science at North Carolina A&T University.
-In terms of hobbies, I enjoy playing video games, PC building, and reading everything from comics to Catch-22.
+In terms of hobbies, I enjoy playing video games, PC building, and reading my Bible.
 I am also big into music, my favorites include Chance the Rapper, J Cole, and the Japanese artist Eve.

 ## Coding and Technologies